Bergisch Hiking Bus

 The convenient Bergische WanderBus has been ferrying passengers in comfort to the most beautiful corners of the Bergisches Wanderland for more than 10 years now.
 There you will find numerous well signposted and attractively designed hiking trails.
 The shuttle also stops at the two Eifgen and Schöllerhof travel gardens, where hikers will find a convenient place to start or finish a hike, or simply take a break.
 There are plenty of places to eat and drink near the hiking trails and the travel gardens, a selection of which you will find in the latest mini-flyer.

-The Bergische WanderBus starts running this year on 3 July and runs between Odenthal and Wermelskirchen on weekends and public holidays until 1 November 2021.
-The first service starts in Rösrath in the morning and travels via Bensberg and Bergisch Gladbach through Odenthal to Wermelskirchen.
-The last bus also returns to Rösrath in the evening.
+The Bergische WanderBus starts running around Easter and runs between Odenthal and Wermelskirchen on weekends and public holidays until November.
+The first service starts in Bergisch Gladbach (train station) in the morning and travels through Odenthal to Wermelskirchen.
+The last bus also returns to Bergisch Gladbach (train station) in the evening.
 You can take the bus to do a long-distance hike in the knowledge that getting back again will be straightforward.
 You could start at a hiking car park along the route and return with the Bergische Wanderbus.
 Alternatively, plan your own individual route to start or finish at a bus stop.

 Buses run on Saturdays, Sundays and public holidays between March and November.
-The season started on 3 July* in 2021.
+The start of the new 2024 season has not yet been set.